 Telstra vs. Belong: Mobile plans

 As you can see, Belong’s most expensive plan is more affordable than Telstra’s cheapest.
-With Belong, plans start at $25 per month for 20GB and max out at $45 per month with 80GB.
-On Telstra, you’re looking at least $55 per month for a 40GB plan.
+With Belong, plans start at $25 per month for 20GB and max out at $45 per month with a typical allowance of 100GB.
+Belong is however offering double data for the first 12 months, however, bringing it up to 200GB per month for your first year with Belong.
+This offer runs until the end of January.

 You won’t pay excess data charges on either provider.
-If you go over your data on Belong, you’ll be capped to speeds of 64kbps for the remainder of the month.
-If you’d like performance faster than dial-up, you can pay $10 for a further 5GB.
-On Telstra, you’ll be capped to a much more reasonable 1.5Mbps.
+If you go over your data on Belong, you’ll be capped to speeds of 1Mbps for the remainder of the month.
+If want normal speeds, you can pay $10 for a further 5GB.
+On Telstra, you’ll be capped to a slightly faster 1.5Mbps if you go over your allowance.

 One big difference is Belong is a SIM-only provider, which means you already need to have your own phone you’re happy with.
 On the other hand, Telstra also lets you buy a phone on a plan.
 Here’s a selection of popular devices currently available through Telstra: